SOsintOps/Speculator-Project/README.md

 After installation, the tools and environment are immediately ready for use.
 The script configures browsers, installs essential OSINT tools, and prepares the system for secure investigations.

+## Getting Started

+Once the setup is complete, begin your OSINT investigations by exploring the pre-installed tools.
+Each tool is configured to run optimally in the provided environment.
+Refer to the tool documentation for specific usage instructions, or consult the [FAQ page](https://github.com/SOsintOps/Speculator-Project/blob/main/document/FAQ.md) for common queries and troubleshooting tips.

 ## Tools Included

 ### Social Media and Username Tools